Home

 Another yummy idea is a variation of a chocolate almond truffle recipe.
 Try this Chocolate Almond Christmas Candy recipe.

-And how about the mint chocolate blend of Chocolate Candy Cane Truffles?
+And how about the mint chocolate blend of flavors in this Chocolate Candy Cane Truffles recipe?

 Too much work?
-Then be tempted by the simplicity and delightful look of Chocolate Dipped Candy Canes.
-These are so easy to make you can let the kids help.
+Then be tempted by the simplicity and delightful look of Chocolate Dipped Candy Canes , Reindeer Noses, or Chocolate Peanut Butter Balls.
+These recipes are so easy to make that you can easily let the kids help.
 Make it a Christmas family tradition!

 These are some ideas that I have come across to give your Homemade Chocolate Christmas Candy to others.